---disableChaining Disables chaining of jobs (chaining uses one job's resource allocabytes), log files larger than this will be truncated to the last X bytes.
+--disableChaining Disables chaining of jobs (chaining uses one job's resource allocafault=62.5 K

+--maxLogFileSize MAXLOGFILESIZE The maximum size of a job log file to keep (in bytes), log files larger than this will be truncated to the last X bytes.
 Setting this option to zero will prevent any truncation.
 Setting this option to a negative value will truncate from the beginning.
-Default=62.5 K the specified path.
+De-

+--writeLogs FILEPATH Write worker logs received by the leader into their own files at the specified path.
+Any non-empty standard output and error from failed batch system jobs will also be written into files at this path.
 The current working directory will be used if a path is not specified explicitly.
 Note: By default only the logs of failed jobs are returned to leader.
 Set log level to 'debug' to get logs back from successful jobs, and adjust 'maxLogFileSize' to control the truncation limit for worker logs.